 But what about the little people?
 The innocent airline employee or coffee shop manager?
 For those errors in judgment, we have to blame a lack of training and an overdeveloped reliance on rules and regulations.
 It seems that in corporate America, keeping to schedules and quotas might mean that we miss opportunities to be human.
 Somehow we cannot create a process around what we are supposed to do versus what we should do in some situations.
 And that always seems to happen when 100 people are nearby with cell phones.

 Is it arrogance, privilege, unchecked power?
 Maybe.
 Running a company as an arrogant, privileged white male with unchecked power may lead to more scandals.
 Maybe it is just a coincidence that many of these scandalous deeds were perpetrated by privileged white males.
 (However, a couple good ones were women, surrounded by women, so we can’t be too judgy.)

-Perhaps we will never know what makes the CEO of a publicly traded company say inappropriate things online.
+Perhaps we will never know what makes the CEO of a publicly-traded company say inappropriate things online.
 Maybe we won’t hold media to an unreasonable standard when it comes to headlines and deadlines.
-Maybe we won’t ever be so racially integrated that we don’t continue to offend minority groups, even in the very moment that they are buying our product.
+Maybe we won’t ever be so racially integrated that we don’t continue to offend minority groups, even at the very moment that they are buying our product.
 Maybe it will keep happening.

 Or maybe people will start to look at the real reasons these scandals happen and start to work internally within their organizations to make sure that they are creating cultures of communication that serve the company well by completely avoiding public humiliation while they go about their day-to-day operations.

 With a bit of study and a solid strategic review, all companies and organizations can scan their internal and external environments and create a plan for avoiding or eliminating The Five Faults.